Saraholoughlin5/Milestone-Project-3/README.md

 #### **Code**<a name="code"></a>
-The app was created by closely following Code Institute lessons and projects.
+The app was created by referring to the Code Institute Backend Development mini-project.
 Python functions, Flask and Jinja code was customised to ensure the app features functioned as desired.
 Materialize was used to provide elements and classes and JQuery initialisations.
 Materialize helper classes were also used instead of media queries for responsivity.